Manual vs Managed Payroll Differences

 Read on to compare manual and outsourced payroll options exploring the key benefits to each method and key considerations to help you make an informed decision.

-You might be thinking why should I outsource my payroll if you can do it manually?
-There are several reasons why you might consider a third party.
+To overcome these challenges and more, there are several reasons why you might consider a managed payroll service.
 Especially, when it comes to calculating wages, employee timesheets and overtime.

-Firstly, outsourcing payroll can save a company both time and money.
-Maintaining payroll manually can be extremely time-consuming and outsourcing eliminates the need to hire or train anyone internally to take care of it.
+Firstly, outsourcing payroll can save your business time and money.
+Managing your own payroll manually can be extremely time-consuming and outsourcing eliminates the need to hire or train anyone internally to take care of it.
 It also frees up your time and resources to be allocated to more important duties.

-Then there’s the compliance aspect of managing payroll manually.
+Then there’s the issue of HMRC compliance.
 A common worry when doing payroll internally is managing the complex calculations involved, which can be challenging to navigate on your own.
-Manual data entry, tax withholdings and compliance tasks can be time-consuming and prone to errors.
+Especially if don’t have experience in this area.
+Manual data entry, tax withholdings and compliance tasks can be prone to errors if handled by the wrong person or team.

-So, while manual payroll may seem cost-effective on the surface, you should consider the labour costs, training costs and compliance-related penalties before ruling out a third party due to outsourced payroll costs.
+So, while doing your payroll internally may seem cost-effective on the surface, you should consider the labour costs, training costs and compliance-related penalties before ruling out a third party due to outsourced payroll costs.

 What are the pros and cons of using a payroll service?